Skip to content

 grep -iRl "your-text-to-find" ./

-Here i stands for ignoring the case, R stands for recursive, I is used to display the file name, not the result itself, and ./ stands for starting at the root of your machine.
+Here i stands for ignoring the case, R stands for recursive, l is used to display only the file names, and ./ stands for the current directory.

 Use the ripgrep command